ahoicloud/co2/README.md

 + Create a carbon budget for your site
 + Inform the user when they uploading or downloading carbon intensive files

-The package uses the yearly average grid intensity data from [Ember](https://ember-climate.org/data/data-explorer/), as well as marginal intensity data from the [UNFCCC](https://unfccc.int/) (United Nations Framework Convention on Climate Change).
+The package uses the [Sustainable Web Design (SWD)](https://sustainablewebdesign.org/calculating-digital-emissions) model.
+The yearly average grid intensity data comes from [Ember](https://ember-climate.org/data/data-explorer/), as well as marginal intensity data from the [UNFCCC](https://unfccc.int/) (United Nations Framework Convention on Climate Change).

-The package is build for Laravel and heavy inspired by [thegreenwebfoundation/co2.js](https://github.com/thegreenwebfoundation/co2.js)
+The package is build for [Laravel](https://github.com/laravel/framework) and is based on the great  work done by [The Green Web Foundation](https://thegreenwebfoundation.org) in the  [CO2.js](https://github.com/thegreenwebfoundation/co2.js) package.